tkiraly/regional/regional.md

 #### 2.1.3 EU863-870 Data Rate and End-point Output Power encoding

 There is no dwell time limitation for the EU863-870 PHY layer.
-The TxParamSetupReq MAC command does not have to be implemented by EU863-870 devices.
+The ***TxParamSetupReq*** MAC command is not implemented in EU863-870 devices.

-The following encoding is used for Data Rate (DR) and End-point Output Power (TXPower) in the EU863-870 band:
+The following encoding is used for Data Rate (DR) and End-point EIRP (TXPower) in the EU863-870 band:

 |**DataRate**|**Configuration**|**Indicative physical bit rate [bit/s]**|
 |---|---|---|